 The blue light emitted from the TV, computer, tablet and smartphone is detrimental to sleep.
 Too much stops natural melatonin production in the brain, making it harder to fall asleep and stay asleep.

 For children with sensory issues, they experience this ten times worse than we do.
 Many of these children become addicted to these kinds of devices and will sit for long stretches playing games, songs, etc. It gives too much stimulation, making the brain work overtime to process it.
 For children who are restless, hyperactive, and/or can’t sleep, try to reduce and even eliminate screen exposure.
 At the least, suspend screen time 1 hour before bedtime to allow for natural melatonin production.
+Ideally, your child should be getting no more than 90 minutes total of screen time throughout the day.

 Do not give food or water 2 hours before bed time